 Accessory decoders work by presetting the first switch control output to throw the switch in one direction and then sending a command to reverse the direction of the switch.
-The filter shown in the test jig also works for accessory decoders if they can be programmed to leave the switch output active for at least one second.
+The filter shown in the test jig also works for accessory decoders as long as they can be programmed to leave the switch output active for at least one second.